kjaisingh/ML-for-High-Schoolers/README.md

 ## Conclusion
 I've heard far too many people tell me that learning Machine Learning and Artificial Intelligence is too much of a stretch for a high schooler to not write this - with a well-paved learning path, it can be studied by anyone.
 And with that, I wish everyone the best of luck in undertaking this learning path.

-If anyone has additions or improvements to this guide, you are welcome to make a PR to this repository.
-And for suggestions, queries or feedback, feel free to write to me @ kj.jaisingh@gmail.com.
+If you have additions or possible improvements to this guide, feel free to make a PR to this repository.
+And for feedback, collaborations or just general queries, feel free to write to me @ [kj.jaisingh@gmail.com](mailto:kj.jaisingh@gmail.com).

 <h2>Contributors</h2>